umarpazir11/microservices-project/README.md

+Microservices E-Commerce Backend Project
+A complete, cloud-native application built from the ground up to demonstrate a modern microservices architecture, containerized with Docker, and deployed to Kubernetes.

 Project Overview
-This project is a complete, cloud-native application built from the ground up to demonstrate a modern microservices architecture.
-It simulates a simple e-commerce backend, handling users and orders through a collection of independent, containerized services.
+This project simulates a simple e-commerce backend, handling users and orders through a collection of independent, containerized services.
 The entire application is designed to be run and managed by Kubernetes, showcasing a full development-to-deployment workflow using industry-standard tools and practices.

 Core Features & Architecture
 This application is built using a microservices architecture, where each core business function is handled by a separate, independently deployable service.
 This design improves scalability, resilience, and maintainability.